umargithub/Javascript-Notes/content/posts/sort-numbers.md

 // [ 12, 3000, 35.99, 400.5, 9500, 99.99 ]
 ```

 The default sort in Javascript does not work for numbers.
-All the numbers are converted to strings and and sorted as strings and that leads to incorrect order.
+All the numbers are converted to strings and sorted as strings and that leads to incorrect order.

 ## Sorting for Numbers